UK electricity pylon series

 SS-PL1

-SS-PL1 (“revised Milliken”) was the second Milliken design for the UK.
-It was used for most of the original PL1 schemes including SS PL1, EE PL1, SWE PL1 and NWE PL1.
-Amongst the various differences between SS-PL1 and CS-PL1, the most noticeable is that the peak of line towers contains bracing.
+SS-PL1 (“revised Milliken”) was the second Milliken 132 kV design for the UK.
+It was used for most of the original PL1 contracts including SS PL1, EE PL1, SWE PL1 and NWE PL1.
+Amongst the various differences between SS-PL1 and CS-PL1, the most noticeable is the additional of bracing to the line tower peak.

 Single circuit: